fuzzygroup/political_writing/introduction.md

 In short, I believe that the very techniques used by the right can also be used by the left.
 I term this "Move Fast and Break Things for Social Good".

 In the immortal stylings of Guy Kawaski, by the end of this book, I don't want you to be a reader, I want you to be a fan.

+## A Second Warning

+Once you delve into the belly of American politics, you may well find that your perspective is forever shifted.
+I know mine has been.
+Things I've believed since I was young now don't resonate at all for me.
+And the potential to make a difference is addictive.
+I am, at 57 years old, working harder than I ever have.

 ## About this Book's Title